-1) Accounting refers to a process of recording, maintaining, and analyzing financial transactions.
+1) Accounting refers to a process of recording, maintaining, and analysing financial transactions.

 2) Accounting is a part of Accountancy.

-1) Accountancy refers to the services carried on by an accountant which includes interpreting, analyzing, and communicating financial details.
+1) Accountancy refers to the services carried on by an accountant which includes interpreting, analysing, and communicating financial details.

 2) Accountancy is a wider concept and includes accounting.